Community Networks & Committees

 Members of the OVPECI are represented on a variety of committees across campus.

-The Aboriginal Education Council is committed to developing a new relation of truth and reconciliation between Aboriginal and non-Aboriginal people at Ryerson and in the community at large.
-Through initiatives driven by Aboriginal needs and values, the council works to ensure that the next generations of Aboriginal people will have greater opportunities at Ryerson University.
+The Aboriginal Education Council is committed to developing a new relation of truth and reconciliation between Aboriginal and non-Aboriginal people at TMU and in the community at large.
+Through initiatives driven by Aboriginal needs and values, the council works to ensure that the next generations of Aboriginal people will have greater opportunities at Toronto Metropolitan University.

 What we do